f1tenth/f1tenth_coursekit/index.rst

 If you are looking for the old Code page, you can find it `here <https://f1tenth.org/code-old.html>`_.
 Please note that we no longer provide support for the old code page.
 If you have questions, please post to the `forum <http://f1tenth.org/forum.html>`_.

-.. note:: F1TENTH is an open source project developed by a community of
+.. note:: RoboRacer is an open source project developed by a community of
           researchers and students.
 The documentation team can always use your feedback and help to improve the tutorials and class reference.
 If you don't understand something, or cannot find what you